SModelS/smodels-utils/fastlim_tools/documentation/source/MainIssues.rst

 The efficiency maps in the SModelS database are identical to the ones in Fastlim, except for an important difference.
-When translating Fastlim maps to the SModelS database, whenever the uncertainty in the efficiency value was too large (larger than half the value), *the corresponding efficiency was set to zero in the SModelS database*.
+When translating Fastlim maps to the SModelS database, whenever the uncertainty in the efficiency value is larger than 25%, *the corresponding efficiency was set to zero in the SModelS database*.
 The purpose of this is to avoid points with large uncertainties and produce a more conservative efficiency map.
 However, as a result, some points will have smaller efficiencies in SModelS than the ones used in Fastlim.